splynx/docs/files/en/networking/radius_customization/radius_customization.md

 Mikrotik-Address-List = {{ service_attributes.adrlist }}
 {% endif %}

-  Result: Radius attribute **Mikrotik-Address-List** will be sent to router, only if internet service' additional attribute with name **adrlist** is not empty.
+  Result: Radius attribute **Mikrotik-Address-List** will be sent to the router, only if the internet service's additional attribute with the name **adrlist** is not empty.

 ### Examples

 #### Example 1

-We can assign IPv6 prefix to PPP client using RADIUS attribute Framed-IPv6-Prefix:
+We can assign IPv6 prefixes to PPP customers using the RADIUS attribute Framed-IPv6-Prefix:

 ![Framed-IPv6-Prefix](IPv6_prefix_1.png)

-And the route is created for the IPv6 prefix to the client's CPE:
+The route will be created for the IPv6 prefix, to the customer's CPE:

 ![Route list](IPV6_prefix.png)

-Of course, this example is very simple and useless, because then Splynx will setup the same IPv6 prefix to all clients.
+Surely, this example is quite simple and not of much use, because then Splynx will setup the same IPv6 prefix to all customers.

 #### Example 2

-We can tune previuos example a bit and get IPv6 prefix from the additional field
+We can reconfigure the previous example a bit to get the IPv6 prefix from the additional field

-First, we add the additional field to Splynx Internet services, called 'IPv6 prefix':
+Firstly, we have to add the additional field to the Internet services within Splynx, called 'IPv6 prefix':

 ![IPv6](IPv6_1.png)

-Then, define the IPv6 prefix in customer's services:
+Then we can define the IPv6 prefix in the customer's services:

 ![IPv6](IPv6_2.png)

-Then, we assign the value of additional field to RADIUS attribute:
+Thereafter, we can assign the value of the additional field to the RADIUS attributes:

 ![IPv6](IPv6_3.png)

 <icon class="image-icon">![](lightbulb_on.png)</icon> It's possible even to check if the parameter exists - send it in Radius reply.
 If field in Splynx is empty, don't send it in Radius reply:

+It is possible to check that the parameter exists by sending it in the radius reply.
+If the field is empty within Splynx, it will not be send in the radius reply

 ![IPv6](IPv6_4.png)